wjcarpenter/gvoice-sms-takeout-xml/README.md

 (If you are an experienced python programmer, you will probably be tempted to "fix up" my clumsy style.
 That's OK with me,
-but I'd rather those sorts of things come as their own PRs rather than intermingled with more substantive stuff.)
+but I'd rather those sorts of things came as their own PRs rather than intermingled with more substantive stuff.)
 - Open an issue describing the problem.
+See the GitHub repository link above.
 Don't worry if you don't know exactly what's going on.
 I just need enough information to figure it out.
-- You can also post in this repository's discussion area.
+- You can also post in the repository's discussion area.
 That might be the best way to go if you are not sure you are really seeing a new problem.

 ## How to use this script
-You want to use python3 to run this, and you may have to "pip install" some of the imported modules if you don't happen to already have them.
+You want to use Python 3 to run this, and you may have to `pip install` some of the imported modules if you don't happen to already have them.
-If you don't know what any of that means, contact the nearest smart aleck kid and get them to help you.
+If you don't know what any of that means, contact the nearest smart alecky kid and get them to help you.

 - Save sms.py in some convenient location.
 Let's call that location `/some/bin/sms.py`.
 It is a python script that requires Python 3.
 - Use Google Takeout to download Google Voice messages.
 That will give you a file named `takeout-`_something-something_`.zip`.